javajefe/redisson-extensions/README.md

 ##### v 0.0.2
 - Added few validations and unit tests for Batch `XADD` command.
 - Implemented `XINFO GROUPS` command.
-- Implemented `getLastDeliveredId` helper method for Redis Streams.
+- Implemented `getStreamLastDeliveredId` helper method for Redis Streams.
+Returns `last-delivered-id` from `XINFO GROUPS` command result.
+- Implemented `getStreamTailSize` helper method for Redis streams.
+Returns number of messages in the stream were not delivered to the reading group yet.

 ##### v 0.0.1
 - Implemented batch `XADD` command.